baysao/meteorkitchen-template-plugins/README.md

 [Meteor Kitchen](http://www.meteorkitchen.com/)  plugins for generate custom component by using [doT](http://olado.github.io/doT/) template engine

-Plugin help generate custom code of component without create new plugin for new type of component
+Plugin help generate custom code of component without create new plugin for new type of component Beside that, we can create ui library and reuse it.

 ##Install:
 ---